organix/mycelia/ufork.md

 The garbage-collected _heap_ ranges from `START` up to (not including) `cell_top`.
 The floor (currently `START`) may be moved upward to include additional "reserved" cells.
-The ceiling (held in the variable `cell_top`) is extended upward to expand to pool of available memory, up to a limit of `CELL_MAX`.
+The ceiling (held in the variable `cell_top`) is extended upward to expand the pool of available memory, up to a limit of `CELL_MAX`.
 The bootstrap image initially occupies cells up to `CELL_BASE`, which determines the initial value of `cell_top`.